BabkinAleksandr/c-lang-excersices/README.md

 # C Language Exercices

-This repo is a set of solutions of excercies from the "The C Programming Language (ANSI C Edition)" book by Brian W. Kernighan and Dennis M. Ritchie.
+This repo is a set of solutions of exercises from the "The C Programming Language (ANSI C Edition)" book by Brian W. Kernighan and Dennis M. Ritchie.

 ## How to build and run